British Columbia - Moraine Lake and the snow-draped mountains

 The Incredible Harrison Lake

-We leave Yoho National Park to enjoy the incredible Harrison Lake, which is 680 km away, about 8 to 10 hours by car.
-The distance is truly vast, but the views along the way are breathtaking.
-You'll literally want to stop every 5 minutes to capture the beauties that unfold along our route.
-Harrison Lake is much longer than it appears when you look at it from Harrison Hot Springs.
-Its length is 60 km and it spans over 200 square kilometres.
-It is now a freshwater lake, but thousands of years ago, it was not a lake at all, but a branch of the sea.
+We're leaving Yoho National Park to enjoy the breathtaking Harrison Lake, which is 680 km away, about 8 – 10 hours by car.
+The distance is indeed great, but the views along the way are stunning.
+You'll literally want to stop every 5 minutes to capture the beauty unfolding on your journey.
+Harrison Lake is much longer than it looks when viewed from Harrison Hot Springs.
+It stretches 60 km and covers over 200 square kilometres.
+Now, it’s a freshwater lake, but thousands of years ago it wasn't a lake at all, but a sea inlet.
 Its depth ranges from just a few metres to a maximum depth of 279 m.
 It supports a rich biodiversity of both seasonal and permanent animal species.
-Fishing, boating, windsurfing, swimming, canoeing, kayaking, water skiing or simply soaking in the hot springs pool – it's the perfect place to quench your thirst for adventure.
-Harrison Lake is entirely pure glacial water.
+Fishing, boating, windsurfing, swimming, canoeing, kayaking, water skiing, or just soaking in the hot spring pool – it's the perfect place to quench your thirst for adventure.
+Harrison Lake is entirely clean glacier-fed water.

 Day 10